openedx/edx-documentation/en_us/shared/manage_live_course/discussions_students.rst

 To review posts about a particular part of the course or type of issue, select **Discussion** at the top of the page and then select a topic from the drop- down list. (**All Discussions** is selected by default.)
-Only posts about the topic you select appear in the list of posts.
+Only posts about the topic you select appear in the discussion navigation pane.

 .. image:: ../../../shared/images/Discussion_filters.png
- :alt: The list of posts with callouts to identify the top filter to select
+ :alt: The discussion navigation pane with callouts to identify the top filter
-       one topic and the filter below it to select by state.
+       to select one topic and the filter below it to select by state.

 =======================================
 Review Only Unread or Unanswered Posts
 =======================================

 To limit the posts shown on the **Discussion** page, you can select one of the filter options.
-Above the list of posts, the **Show all** filter is selected by default.
+The **Show all** filter in the discussion navigation pane is selected by default.

 * To list only the discussions and questions that you have not yet viewed, select **Unread**.